L3ad Solutions

 I posted about our services on Nextdoor thinking it was just community engagement.
 Flagged within an hour.

-What I learned: Nextdoor works best when you're answering questions or sharing expertise without asking for anything in return. com/business) are pretty clear on this, but the enforcement is aggressive.
+What I learned: Nextdoor works best when you're answering questions or sharing expertise without asking for anything in return.
+Someone asks who's a good electrician and you say I've worked in Brevard for 10 years, happy to chat, that's different from check out my services.

+Nextdoor's community guidelines are clear on this, and the enforcement is aggressive.
 The platform rewards businesses that show up as neighbors first, vendors second.

 Takeaway